Quantized energy levels

 History

-In the 1814, Joseph von Fraunhofer and William Hyde Wollaston discovered that when viewed closely, the spectrum from sunlight contained dark lines.
+In 1814, Joseph von Fraunhofer and William Hyde Wollaston discovered that when viewed closely, the spectrum from sunlight contained dark lines.
 These lines represented wavelengths of sunlight that were not reaching us.
 These wavelengths were being absorbed by the sun's atmosphere.

 This is a model of the Bohr atom.
 It shows different levels for the electrons to orbit the nucleus.